 Tourist information is available at the customer service desk in the arrivals hall.
-This desk can also assist with finding accommodation.
+This desk can also assist with accommodation booking.

-Shuttle bus:Many of Lagos' larger hotels, along with those closest to the airport, will arrange shuttle transfers for their guests as part of their service.
+Shuttle:Many of Lagos' larger hotels, along with those closest to the airport, will likely arrange shuttle transfers for their guests as part of their service.

 Taxi:Taxis are the easiest and safest way to travel from Lagos Murtala Muhammed International Airport to the city.
 Choose one of the licensed yellow taxis outside the terminal (upstairs, outside the departure lounge), check the driver's ID, then tell him where you are going and agree on a fare before setting off (guideline - around NGN6,000).
 Touts should be ignored.
 If arriving after dark, it is wise to go directly to a nearby hotel and travel to the city in daylight, as taxi hijacks at night remain a safety issue.

 Duty-free shopping is available in the international terminal but the choice is relatively limited.

 There is a choice of business and VIP lounges in the terminal complex.
-Conference and business facilities for up to 350 delegates are available at the Sheraton Lagos Hotel, 4km (2.5 miles) from the airport (tel: +234 1 280 0100; www.sheratonlagos.com).
+More extensive conference and business facilities, including rooms for up to 350 delegates, are available at the Sheraton Lagos Hotel (tel: +234 1 280 0100; www.sheratonlagos.com), 4km (2.5 miles) from the airport.

 There are 750 short-stay car parking spaces at Lagos Murtala Muhammed International Airport.

 Avis and Hertz both have desks in the terminal.
 It is also possible to hire a car from most of the big international hotels.

-Please note that fuel shortages often occur in Nigeria, so keep your tank’s fuel level high to avoid running out in the event of a national shortage.
+Please note: fuel shortages often occur in Nigeria, so keep your tank’s fuel level high to avoid running out in the event of a national shortage.
 Roads are in poor condition.
 Take care when travelling on major roads and in traffic jams as robberies can occur: keep valuables out of sight and keep doors and windows locked.
 Aim to travel during daylight when possible.